-This new phase of Project Naming enables First Nations, Métis and Inuit communities to engage in the identification of photographs from library and Archives Canada’s (LAC) rich collections.
+Project Naming enables Indigenous peoples to engage in the identification of photographs from Library and Archives Canada.

-Since 2002, approximately 8,000 images have been digitized and nearly 2,000 Inuit, activities and places have been identified.
-Information provided by different generations of Inuit and non-Inuit has been added to the records in the database, and made available to the public.
-The initiative not only enriched LAC records for present and future generations, but also helped members of communities connect with their past and create intergenerational bridges.
+Since 2002, approximately 10,000 images have been digitized, and several thousand Inuit, First Nations and the Métis Nation individuals, activities, and places have been identified.
+Information provided by different generations of Indigenous peoples has been added to the records in the database, and made available to the public.
+The initiative not only enriches LAC records for present and future generations, but also helps members of communities connect with their past and create intergenerational bridges.

 The people in these photographs represent a small selection of individuals successfully identified during the first phase of Project Naming.
 Visit the photo gallery to see additional photographs that are featured in the Project Naming album on Facebook.